networkimprov/pacman-watch/README.md

 Original discussion at https://github.com/networkimprov/arch-packages/issues/22

 ###Server

 $ go build service.go
 $ ./service test

 Browse to http://localhost:4321/

 Issues:
-Email dispatch retries forever regardless of error unless sent a close and restarted.
 There is a race condition where reqClose and timeUp modify the /timer/client file.
+Concurrent writes to sClient map[string]*tClient are not safe.

 Config file: